 Students have the flexibility to pursue the Master of Science in Analytics degree on a part- or full-time schedule.
 Part-time students enroll in one or two courses each quarter and take their courses in the evenings or on Saturdays.
 Full-time students take three courses per quarter.
 Some of their courses may be offered during the day.
 All courses are taught at the NBC Tower in downtown Chicago.

 Typically, full-time students can complete the Master of Science in Analytics program in one and a half years.
+Part-time students typically complete the program in two-three years.
 Students may apply to start in either the Spring or Autumn quarters.

 Our program builds a basis in analytics theory that will be applied in advanced analytics classes that span several analytics disciplines and specialities.